 - John Lewis Café (New Town/Leith): hear me out here — the café on the top floor offers one of the best views over the city alongside very reasonably priced (veggie) sausage rolls and decent cake.
 With lots of space it’s a safe bet.
 Sometimes that’s just what you need!

-Casual (around £10-£15 for a main):
+Casual Lunch and Dinner (around £15 for a main):

 - Civerinos (Old Town): most incredible pizza, an Edinburgh classic